sensorlab/localize/README.md

 ## Usage

 To build all models for all datasets run the `./run_pipelines.sh` script.
+Grab a :coffee: as it takes some time to build models from scratch.

+> [!WARNING]
+> In the current set up, we don't have artifact cache available.
+It will take some time to build all models from scratch.

-Grab a coffee, because it will take some time.
-If you wish to work on particular dataset, follow these steps:
+If you wish to work on one particular dataset, follow these steps:

 1. Activate conda environment using `conda activate nancy` command.
 2. Enter the subfolder `configs/<dataset>` with configurations for a dataset.
 Replace `<dataset>` with either of `ctw2019`, `ctw2020`, `logatec`, or `lumos5g`.